Is Your Lawyer's

 An Assessment Officer who reviews the bill is usually an official of the Court in your province.

-WHERE TO START: Contact your local court office to find out how to start and assessment review and hearing of your lawyer's bill.
+WHERE TO START: Contact your local court office to find out how to start and assessment review and hearing of the invoice from your law firm.

 The rules and forms differ from province to province, but the procedure is very simple and easy to follow.
 It just takes a bit of effort by you.